M-Outlaw/BootCamp-Mod-20-Animal_Shelter_Analysis/README.md

 We anticipate that there will be some challenges with cleaning and transforming the data to make it useable for our model.
 While we do have a large dataset, it is still limited to one city in the US so we do not have a representation of the entire country.
 Despite this we feel the data is strong enough to make meaningful predictions.
 Through the evolution of the project it is likely that our initial question that we are asking of the data might change, thus changing the direction of our project.
 Finally there will be some challenges in ensuring we interpret and present the data in a way that provides value to our identified stakeholders.

 ## Dataset
-The dataset we plan to use includes ~76000 encounters involving dogs at the Austin Animal Center (Austin, TX) from 2013 through the present.
+The dataset we plan to use includes ~76000 encounters involving dogs at the Austin Animal Center (Austin, TX) from 2013 to January 2022.
 Data is publicly available through the Austin open data portal.
 Data is available on [intakes](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm) and [outcomes](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238).
 Possible outcomes include:
 - adoption